 The same cold pool circle radius threshold of 1500 km is used for all cold pools for simplicity and consistency.
 The choice of a 1500-km radius threshold for the cold pool circle was subjectively chosen based on its general representation of the size of the cold pool shown in Fig. 2.2a as well as other cold pools examined (not shown).
-Other cold pool circle radius thresholds were tested, including 1250 km and 1750 km, and the sensitivity of the cold pool circle radius threshold will be briefly discussed in chapter 3.
+Other cold pool circle radius thresholds were tested, including 1250 km and 1750 km, and the sensitivity of the results to the cold pool circle radius threshold will be briefly discussed in chapter 3.
 There may be situations in which surface-based Arctic air associated with a cold pool spreads beyond the cold pool circle edge.
-Thus, a larger cold pool circle radius threshold may help avoid in which a climate region experiencing a CAO is not identified as experiencing a CAO that is linked to a cold pool because the cold pool circle does not intersect the climate region, but the surface-based Arctic air associated with the cold pool actually impacts the climate regionHowever, there also may be situations in which surface-based Arctic air associated with a cold pool does not spread far from the cold pool center and/or the cold pool is located too far away from a climate region experiencing a CAO.
-Thus, a smaller cold pool circle radius threshold may help avoid in which a climate region is identified as experiencing a CAO that is linked to a cold pool because the cold pool circle intersects the climate region, but the cold pool actually has no impact on the climate region and another feature, e.g., a trough, is causing the CAO in the climate region.
-An intermediate cold pool circle radius threshold value of 1500 km was thought to be a good compromise strict criteria could be enforced to more precisely determine climate regions experiencing CAOs that are linked to cold pools in different situations.
+Thus, a larger cold pool circle radius threshold may help avoid “miss” scenarios in which a climate region experiencing a CAO is not identified as experiencing a CAO that is linked to a cold pool because the cold pool circle does not intersect the climate region, but the surface-based Arctic air associated with the cold pool actually impacts the climate region.
+However, there also may be situations in which surface-based Arctic air associated with a cold pool does not spread far from the cold pool center and/or the cold pool is located too far away from a climate region experiencing a CAO such that the surface-based air associated with the cold pool does not reach the climate region.
+Thus, a smaller cold pool circle radius threshold may help avoid “false alarm” scenarios in which a climate region is identified as experiencing a CAO that is linked to a cold pool because the cold pool circle intersects the climate region, but the cold pool actually has no impact on the climate region and another feature, e.g., a trough, is causing the CAO in the climate region.
+An intermediate cold pool circle radius threshold value of 1500 km was thought to be a good compromise, although stricter criteria could be enforced to more precisely determine climate regions experiencing CAOs that are linked to cold pools in different situations.